Skip To Main Content

 • Students will receive training and practice in grammar, vocabulary development, and composition skills that enable the students to communicate effectively.

-• Students will have, through language and literature studies, the opportunities for inquiry, collaborative learning, and critical thinking.
+• Students will have opportunities for inquiry, collaborative learning, and the development of critical thinking.

 • Students will integrate technological tools into all areas of the English learning experience.